 All lectures will be audio-recorded with transcript provided (however, the transcript for anatomy is pretty terrible.
 Speech-to-text software does not understand anatomical terms!).
-Video will not be recorded to encourage students to keep their cameras on and participate in class.
-Chat box questions and comments will not be saved.

 Exams & Makeups

 Exams will be open for approximately 72 hours (see schedule).
 Once you begin the exam, you will have 75 minutes to complete the exam.
 Please make every effort to complete the exam during the scheduled window.
 Students who need to make up the exam will be required to provide documentation of need.
 Students who are eligible for extended time on exams should contact the instructor directly to provide documentation.